kubestellar/kubestellar/docs/content/Coding Milestones/PoC2023q4/outline.md

-- An implementation that supports a very large volume of reported state (which could come from either a large number of workload executino clusters and/or a large amount of reported state in each one of those).
+- An implementation that supports a very large volume of reported state (which could come from either a large number of workload execution clusters and/or a large amount of reported state in each one of those).
 - User control over ordering of propagation from center outward, either among destinations or kinds of objects.